akharag/dashboard/README.md

 ### Hompage:

--   User: Display full name and address
+-   User: Displays full name and address
--   Admin: Display name and all registered users
+-   Admin: Displays name and all registered users
     -   note: Does crude check of user role inside controller to get all registered users.
-Do to time constriants I did't use a better solution.
+Due to time constriants I did't use a better solution.
 This is most likely an unsafe method of displaying the users for an admin because a regular user could in theory spoof that they are a admin.

 ## Other Information

-If the user decided to use the Seeders, then by default one Admin user is created
+If you decided to use the Seeders, then by default one Admin user is created

     username: `admin`
     password: `admin`